 Along the Kalser and Dorferbach streams in East Tyrol, several horizontal water mills are located.

 The village chronicle of Kals am Grossglockner says, that in the mid-20th century still 56 mills could be found in the municipality.
-About 50 years ago, when animal husbandry became more and more popular, the mills rapidly decayed.
+About 50 years ago, when animal husbandry became more and more popular, the mills - Kalser Stockmühlen, in German - rapidly decayed.
 Together with the High Tauern National Park, the Kals Mill Association succeeded in preserving six of these lovely buildings.
 Along the Kalser and Dorferbach streams they form a little outdoor museum, unfortunately one of them, the Rogler Mill, was destroyed by a thunder-storm in 2017.